PhilipSpechler/Visual_QC_for_MRI_Datasets/README.md

   1.) vis_QC_2.8.py --> the python QC script itself

   2.) hotsub.txt --> a one-line textfile of the subject ID being inspected.
+Start with the first subject in your allsubs.txt file.
-This file is auto-updated during QC.
+  This file is auto-updated (changes) during QC.

   3.) allsubs.txt --> a newline delimited textfile containing all subject IDs to QC

   4.) logfile.csv --> the logfile where QC metrics are automatically updated and saved after each subject

-**It is also expected that a backup directory is provided.**
-Ideally, the backup directory is a remote data server, google drive, etc. in case a lab rat eats your computer.

 ## Mechanics
 Essentially, this script is a wrapper around the 'afni -dset ' command, and python's "raw_input" command.

-To begin, open up a terminal, cd to the working directory, then call up the script!
->cd \<workingdirectory>
->python vis_QC_2.8.py

-**It is recommended the user closes the AFNI window before reutrning to the terminal to input their assessment** **Otherwise, you will have too many AFNI windows open and risk confusing which image is truly being inspected**
+To begin, you must
+1.)
+Edit the allsubs.txt and hotsub.txt files to match the subject IDs of your dataset.
+2.)
+Edit the vis_QC_2.8.py paths to match your directory naming.
+<ul> <li>required: workdir (line 42), path2anat (line 51), path2fmri (line 54), path2backup (line58).</li></ul>

+**It is expected that a backup directory is provided.**
+Ideally, the backup directory is a remote data server, google drive, etc. in case a lab rat eats your computer.

 The assumed directory structure is as followed:
 >- path2anat -or- path2fmri